-If you're new to vaping cannabis, there can be a bit of a learning curve.
+If you're new to vaping cannabis, there's a bit of a learning curve.
 But once you get the hang of it, hitting a vape is just as simple as smoking weed in a joint or pipe.

 How Dry Herb Vaporizers Work

-Dry herb vaporizers work by heating up marijuana in a chamber to a hot temperature.
-Once it heats enough, the herb will release cannabinoids like THC, CBD, and terpenes into vapor.
-You breathe in the vapor via the mouthpiece, and enjoy the effects.
+Dry herb vaporizers work by heating up cannabis in a chamber to a hot temperature.
+Once it's hot enough, the herb releases cannabinoids like THC, CBD, and terpenes into vapor.
+Then you breathe in the vapor by hitting the mouthpiece, and enjoy the fun or relaxing effects.

-If it seems like your device just isn't producing any vapor, usually the culprit is bad airflow.
-There can be a few reasons for this - maybe your vape has gotten clogged with use.
-Usually all you need to clean a vaporizer is some isopropyl alcohol and any cleaning accessories that were included with your vape.
-Consult your vape's instructions to find the exact process for your device.
+Maybe your vape has gotten clogged with use.
+All you need to clean dry herb vaporizers is isopropyl alcohol and the cleaning accessories included with your vape.
+Read your vape's instructions to learn the exact process for your device.
 Cleaning your vape regularly is crucial to getting quality hits.

 The best portable vaporizers

-Most people go with a portable conduction vaporizer for their first vape: they're cheaper than desktop and convection vapes, and you can easily pack them in a pocket - just make sure they have good battery life.
-Desktop vapes might have more power, but since they have no battery, they're not very versatile and are strictly for home use.
+Most people go with a portable conduction vaporizer for their first vape: they're cheaper than desktop and convection vapes, and you can easily pack them in a pocket.
+Desktop vapes might have more power, but since they have no battery, they're not very versatile.

-Vape pens also exist, although many pens are oil vapes and not dry herb vaporizers, so watch out.
-But the average vape pen will be low quality, have poor battery life, and won't give you the full benefits of dry herb vaporizers.
-You won't experience the better efficiency of vaping, and you'll quickly want to upgrade your device for the long term.
+Vape pens also exist, but many pens are oil vapes and not dry herb vaporizers, so watch out.
+The average vape pen will be low quality, have poor battery life, and won't give you the full benefits of dry herb vaporizers.
+You won't experience the better efficiency of vaping, and you'll quickly want to upgrade your device.